-"The major difference between a thing that might go wrong and a thing that cannot possibly go wrong is that when a thing that cannot possibly go wrong goes wrong it usually turns out to be impossible to get at or repair."-Douglas Adams, Mostly Harmless (1993).
+"The major difference between a thing that might go wrong and a thing that cannot possibly go wrong is that when a thing that cannot possibly go wrong goes wrong it usually turns out to be impossible to get at or repair." -Douglas Adams, Mostly Harmless (Hitchhiker's Guide Series #5)

 Ideally, some requirements document or use case should spell out the right thing to do when things go wrong.
 But use cases generally describe software in terms of actors' actions and system responsibilities, not what can go wrong and how to remedy it.
 At best, use case writers will identify a few problems and briefly describe how some of them should be handled.

-Even then, use case writers may have been going astray.
+But even then, use case writers may have been going astray.
 What someone considers a big problem might not be.
-Just because someone describes a possible exception and how it should be resolved does not mean it will actually happen.
+Just because someone describes a possible exception and how it should be resolved doesn't mean it will actually happen.
 Your design may have successfully sidestepped around the potential problem.

-But that does not relieve you from the responsibility of identifying real problems and resolving them.
+But that doesn't relieve you from the responsibility of identifying real problems and resolving them.
 As you dig into design, you are likely to identify many exception conditions and devise ways of handling them.
 When your solutions are costly or represent compromises, review them with all who have a stake in your software's overall reliability.
 They should weigh in on your proposed solutions.

-It is easy to waste a lot of time considering things that might go wrong but will not or pondering the merit of partial solutions when there is no easy fix.
-To avoid getting bogged down, you need to distinguish between errors and exceptions.
+It is easy to waste a lot of time considering things that might go wrong, but won't, or pondering the merit of partial solutions when there is no easy fix.
+To not get bogged down, distinguish between errors and exceptions.
 Errors are when things are wrong.
 Errors can result from malformed data, bad programs or logic errors, or broken hardware.
 In the face of errors, there is little than can be done to "fix things up" and proceed.
-Unless your software is required to take extraordinary measures, you should not spend a lot of time designing your software to recover from them.
+Unless your software is required to take extraordinary measures, you shouldn't spend a lot of time designing your software to recover from them.

-On the other hand, exceptions are not normal, but they happen, and you should design your software to handle them.
+On the other hand, exceptions aren't normal, but they happen and you should design your software to handle them.
 This is where the bulk of your energy should go-solving exceptional conditions.
 If exceptional conditions have been identified for a use case, how they should be accommodated may have been as well: